darellanodev/gif-tower-defense/README.md

 - [ ] Level editor

 - [ ] Bug: when Game Over towers continue increasing damage bar of enemies.
+- [ ] Bug: when an Enemy is freezed and is near to move, if it collides with other magic ice ball the timer dont increment.
+Idea: make a balloon indicating the time in seconds over the enemy indicating the freezed time.

 - [ ] Improve code
   - [x] create parent Magic class